-The Board finds that the Medicare Statute establishes precise rules for determining all aspects of a hospice's aggregate cap.
+The Board finds that the Medicare statute establishes precise rules for determining all aspects of a hospice's aggregate cap.
 However, the Board points out that, as the above Tables illustrate, neither the sequestration order nor the CMS TDL altered any aspect of the calculation of the aggregate cap.
 Rather, CMS implemented sequestration in a manner to ensure that no aspect of those cap calculations was altered by sequestration and that sequestration is effectively applied after the aggregate cap.

-All of the Providers in this appeal exceeded their aggregate caps for the appealed cap years and, but for sequestration, the total amount of Medicare payment for their "costs" under 42 U.S.C. § 1395f(i)(1)(A) would have been simply their 2013, 2014, or 2015 aggregate caps, as applicable (i.e., cost ceiling).
-While the Providers in this appeal would like the Medicare Contractor to reduce their debts by the full sequestered amount, the Board disagrees because sequestration applies to the amount paid as determined by the applicable cap-year-end reconciliation and accounting process.
-If the Medicare Contractor reduced the Providers' debts by the full sequestered amount (such that it would be considered a payment), then each of the Providers' final Medicare payment for their "costs" would simply be their full aggregate cap amounts, and no portion of that payment would have been sequestered.
-This outcome clearly would violate the President's sequestration order.
+Each of the ManorCare Providers in this appeal exceeded its aggregate cap for the appealed cap year and, but for sequestration purposes, the total amount of Medicare payments for their "costs" under 42 U.S.C. § 1395f(i)(1)(A) would have simply been their 2014 aggregate cap (i.e., cost ceiling).
+While the Providers in these appeals would like the Medicare Contractor to reduce their debts by the full sequestered amounts, the Board disagrees because sequestration applies to the amount paid as determined by the applicable cap year-end reconciliation and accounting process.
+If the Medicare Contractor reduced the ManorCare Providers' debts by the full sequestered amounts (such that they would be considered a payment), then the Providers' final Medicare payments for their "costs" would simply be their full aggregate cap amounts, and no portion of those payments would have been sequestered.
+This outcome would clearly violate the President's sequestration order.